J&: Nested Inheritance and Intersection for Java

-The goal of the J& project is a type-safe programming language that makes code reuse easier and safer.
+The goal of the J& project is a type-safe programming language that makes code reuse easier, safer, and more powerful.
 In conventional languages, extending a large, complex system requires either duplicating code or writing boilerplate or glue code.
-This means writing and maintaining code are difficult and tedious.
-We want type-safe, modular, scalable extensibility.
-In other words, the work required to modularly add a new feature tends to be proportional to the size of the feature, and extensions cannot introduce type errors.
+Making a large system extensible requires intrusive and tedious design patterns.
+Writing and maintaining code is difficult and tedious.
+Our goal is type-safe, modular, scalable extensibility: the work required to modularly add a new feature should be proportional to the size of the feature, and extensions should be unable to cause type errors.

 J& (pronounced “jet”) is an extension of Java that increases code extensibility and reuse using nested inheritance.
 Nested inheritance supports inheritance of packages and classes while allowing classes nested within to be overridden.
 Nested inheritance is a powerful mechanism for safely and modularly extending code.